denisshevchenko/breadu.info/README.md

 ### Common Food

-Calculator works with a common list of food obtained from the `food/common.csv` file.
+Calculator works with a common list of food obtained from the `food/common/*.csv` files.
 Carbohydrate values are taken from the public medical resources and from products' labels.

 ## Real-Life Haskell